4 Day Lodge Safari

 Day 3 Serengeti National Park – Ngorongoro Conservation Area

 Dawn is a good time to watch wildlife and so you will be up early to join an early morning game drive.
 You will return to the camp for breakfast before heading out for another game drive in the park.
 Here in the Seronera region you will often see wildebeests and zebras in close proximity of lions and other predators such as leopards and cheetahs.
 After a picnic lunch you will continue your journey towards the Ngorongoro Crater.
 Once you have reached the crater rim you will enjoy fantastic views of this 600 m deep collapsed volcano.
-You will stay at the Ngorongoro Sopa Lodge, situated on the craters edge.
+You will stay at the Ang’ata Ngorongoro Camp, situated on the crater rim.

 Breakfast; Lunch; Dinner